 If you have responsibility for a Cooling Tower you must under the notification of Cooling Towers and Evaporative Condensers regulations, notify the local authority in writing with details of where it is located.
 The relevant form can be found under related downloads at the bottom of this page.

 The notification register provides a starting point in any investigation and will enable the most likely sources to be checked quickly.
-The register is available to the public and available from East Northamptonshire Council offices or by clicking on related downloads at the bottom of this page.
+The register is available to the public by clicking on related downloads at the bottom of this page.

-Whilst the task of maintaining records of wet cooling systems under the regulations rests with local authorities, in this case East Northamptonshire Council, responsibility for enforcement of standards of assessment and control is split between the Health and Safety Executive (a government agency) and local authorities, depending on the main activity of the premises.
+Whilst the task of maintaining records of wet cooling systems under the regulations rests with local authorities, responsibility for enforcement of standards of assessment and control is split between the Health and Safety Executive (a government agency) and local authorities, depending on the main activity of the premises.